ahmedriaz4243/Empathy-Focused-Recruitment-Eye-Tracking/README.md

 Once you have the two functions working, go to Moodle to start the quiz for this week.
 As last week, your answers will be automatically marked.

+* rnn.ipynb contains the code shown in the lecture
+* weather.csv contains the weather dataset used in the lecture

 Other files for this week: